kmykman/simple-game-house/README.md

 Man Yuet Ki Kimmy

 ## Description
 There are 10 game rooms in total.
-Players need to input correct username and password to enter game rooms.
+Players need to input correct username and password to enter game lobby.
 Each game room can accept a maximum of 2 players.
 When there is 2 players in the game room, the game starts and each player need to guess *True* or *False*.
 The server randomly generate *True* or *False* and inform the game result to players.
 The result is *win* or *lose* or *tie*.

 ## Features
 - path of UserInfo.txt accept absolute path or relative path or directly input file name